How to Get Into Barnard College: Acceptance Rate & Strategies

 Barnard College Demographics

-Let’s look at the demographics of Barnard College undergraduate student body.
+Let’s look at the demographics of the Barnard College undergraduate student body.

 - West: 14%